About the Department of Anesthesiology

 The Pain Treatment Center at SUNY Upstate is one of the largest and most established services of its type in the upstate area.
 Led by Dr. P. Sebastian Thomas, the chronic pain division and pain management fellowship was established in 1981.
-Our Chronic Pain Mangement Clinic sees 6,000 patients per year along with the offering of a very specialized chronic pain services such as neuron ablative procedures, dorsal column stimulator insertions, and morphine pump insertions.
+Our Chronic Pain Management Clinic sees 6,000 patients per year along with the offering of a very specialized chronic pain services such as neuron ablative procedures, dorsal column stimulator insertions, and morphine pump insertions.
 Currently there are 3 faculty members that work for the Pain Treatment Center besides the Director: Dr. Angela Mahajan, Dr. Brendan McGinn, Dr. Erik Quilty, Dr. Parikshith Sumathi, and Dr. Vandana Sharma.
-The fellowship offers 4 ACGME approved positions a year.
+The fellowship offers 5 ACGME approved positions a year.
 It is one of the most competitive programs in the Northeast.
-For more information on the Pain Mangement Fellowship visit our Pain Treatment Center.
+For more information on the Pain Management Fellowship visit our Pain Treatment Center.

 In 1995, Cardiac Anesthesia services were also instituted.
 Dr. Muhammad Sarwar is the Director for Cardiac Anesthesia Services and we have Dr. Andrew Sopchak and Dr. Syed Ali who are the full-time faculty who specialize in this category.
 We offer integrated echocardiography services.